Philadelphia Workers’ Compensation Lawyers

 1. Consult a Philadelphia workers’ compensation lawyer early: Early legal guidance is crucial; insurance companies know exactly how to derail your claim.
 They’re organized and knowledgeable.
 You must be too.
 Ensuring compliance with all legal requirements positions the claim correctly from the start.

-2. Report the injury to your employer as soon as possible: Timely notice to the right person(s) at the Employer (it does not have to be in writing) is required under law and preserves your right to benefits.
+2. Report the injury to your employer as soon as possible: Timely notice to the right person(s) at the Employer (it does not have to be in writing) is required under law and preserves your right to secure benefits.

 4. Follow medical recommendations and document restrictions: Work restrictions, treatment plans, and changes in symptoms are often central to benefit determinations.

-5. Keep records of communications and paperwork: Document interactions with employers, insurers, and medical providers, as disputes often arise later.
+5. Keep detailed records of communications and paperwork: Document interactions with employers, insurers, and medical providers, as disputes often arise later.

 Workers’ Compensation Benefits Available